tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 keywords: selector plugin toolbar configuration configure
 ---

-This introduction to TinyMCE configuration section details important options used in traditional form-based layouts, useful information for creating streamlined user experiences and examples of using TinyMCE as an inline editor.
+This introduction to {{site.productname}} configuration section details important options used in traditional form-based layouts, useful information for creating streamlined user experiences and examples of using {{site.productname}} as an inline editor.

-There are three configuration options that require careful consideration once the TinyMCE script has been added to your page:
+There are three configuration options that require careful consideration once the {{site.productname}} script has been added to your page:

 1. [Selector configuration](#selectorconfiguration)
 2. [Plugin configuration](#pluginconfiguration)